- Financial Aid

 Your total aid may not exceed your budget.
 If you accept outside sources of aid (e.g. scholarships, grants, and/or Parent PLUS loan), this may reduce your FWS eligibility.

-Johnny lives on campus ($23,000).
+Johnny lives on campus with a $23,000 budget.
 Below are his amounts and sources of aid.

-Jenny lives with her parents ($15,000 budget).
+Jenny lives with her parents with a $15,000 budget.
 Below are her amounts and sources of aid.

-Requirements to Securing and Maintaining a FWS Job
+Requirements for Securing and Maintaining an FWS Job

 - Must maintain Satisfactory Academic Progress (SAP), to understand the requirements, please read the SAP policy.